 Text copied to clipboard!

-• High school diploma or equivalent.
+• High school diploma or equivalent; certification as an Ophthalmic Technician preferred.

-• Excellent communication skills.
+• Strong interpersonal and communication skills.

-• Ability to work in a fast-paced environment.
+• Ability to multitask and work efficiently in a fast-paced environment.

-• Commitment to patient care.
+• Commitment to patient care and comfort.

 Potential interview questions